CurlFest Returns After Two Year Hiatus

-This Saturday, September 17, CurlFest by the Curly Girl Collective is bringing back their Roller Set skating party to Prospect Park in Brooklyn.
-Since 2014, the annual CurlFest event has been a staple in the natural and curly hair community for Black folks.
+This Saturday, September 17, CURLFEST by the Curly Girl Collective is bringing back their Roller Set skating and dance party to Prospect Park in Brooklyn.
+Since 2014, the annual CURLFEST event has been a staple in the natural and curly hair community for Black folks.
 Their last event took place in 2019 amassing 75,000 people to the festival alone.
 Now, after a two-year pandemic-induced hiatus, they’re back and tapping into what has been uplifting our community and getting us through the last two years: skating!

-CurlFest immediately brings to mind images of beautiful Black hairstyles ranging from braids, thick and luscious afros, to a variety of coils and textures.
+CURLFEST immediately brings to mind images of beautiful Black hairstyles ranging from braids, thick and luscious afros, to a variety of coils and textures.
 The event also brings eclectic fashion and great music to have you vibing throughout the entire day.
 I attended the event for the first time in 2018 with my friend, Amani Richardson, and I was enamored the moment I stepped foot into Prospect Park.
 I couldn’t help but stare at all the beautiful Black people and their amazing hairstyles.

 Advertisement